1. Loopback Test

 2. Ensure the proper settings are selected for flow control.

-3. Save the settings by selecting the Save button then select the Open VISA Test Panel button
+3. Save the settings with the Save button and then click the Open VISA Test Panel button.
+Once the Test Panel window has opened, please select Input/Output.

 5. Performing a Loopback test in LabVIEW